Table of Contents

 This reproductive specialist combines autoimmune diseases treatments with those of reproductive medicine and is usually consulted for endometriosis cases, autoimmune diseases such as rheumatoid arthritis or lupus, recurrent miscarriage, repeated failures of unexplained IVF cycles or infertility for no apparent reason.

 Usually a fertility specialist works in collaboration with other specialists in a fertility clinic, where you can find andrologists, endocrinologists or reproductive immunologists, as well as embryologists, sonographers, psychotherapists and laboratory technicians to comprehensively treat the conditions presented by their patients.
-At The Fertility Center you will find the fertility specialist you need to fulfill your dream of having a baby.
+At The Fertility Center you can learn more about infertility diagnosis, and you will find the fertility specialist you need to fulfill your dream of having a baby, or even if you’re interested in becoming an egg donor in Mexico.
+Contact us and receive the benefits of the cost of IVF in Tijuana or intrauterine insemination!

 Gynecology, Obstetrics and Biology of Human Reproduction Surgeon at the Autonomous University of Guadalajara, specialist Biologist of Human Reproduction by the Mexican Institute of Infertility.